cusp-london/cusp-london.github.io/research.md

 ### Latest Research Collaborations

+**Interactive COVID-19 Timelines Visualisation**

+MSc Urban Informatics student [Raphael Canty](https://www.linkedin.com/in/raphael-canty/) had visualised the COVID-19 Timeline in [London](https://comparecitycrime.com/london/londonTimeline.html) and [Sydney](https://comparecitycrime.com/sydney/sydney_timeline.html) using D3 for interactive information.
+This is part of the "Compare City Crime Change" project funded by King’s Global Engagement Partnership Fund (2021), and led by led by [Dr Yijing Li](https://www.linkedin.com/in/yijing-li-04b91594/).

 **Professor Mark Kleinman Chaired King's Experts Series: Cities of the Future on 26 Jan.
 2021**

 Click [HERE](https://www.youtube.com/watch?v=xa9BQfbdbek) for the Cities of the Future event.